 The CIT Research mission is to continue to build on niche strengths and to develop sustainable and productive research, innovation, technology transfer and postgraduate education across all its faculties.
-The Institute research strategy is outlined in the CIT Strategic Plan 2005-2010 and more detailed plans are contained in Research 2011.

 On 17th January 2010, CIT formally took possession of the new NIMBUS Centre for Embedded Systems Research and, on 16th March, 65 researchers and students relocated from diverse locations in CIT to the NIMBUS building.

 Funded through the HEA Programme for Research in Third Level Institutions (PRTLI) in 2007, NIMBUS is the first building nationally to be completed in the 4th cycle of PRTLI funding and reflects very successful collaboration and project management by the CIT Development Office, the architects RKD, building contractors Walls and the team of researchers for whom the building was designed.
 In a time of financial constraint, it also reflects well on the team that the project was completed on time and within budget.